X

 • Breakfast at the hotel

-• Tour Jerusalem’s Old City and meet the people and places that make this place so unique. - Explore Jewish history in the Jewish Quarter, spanning from the First Temple era to the present.
+• Tour Jerusalem’s Old City - Explore Jewish history in the Jewish Quarter, spanning from the First Temple era to the present.
 Visit the Church of the Holy Sepulcher in the Christian Quarter and, conditions permitting, visit the Temple Mount, a significant Muslim site.
 Delve into the complexity of a city sacred to Judaism, Christianity, and Islam.

 • The National Library of Israel - Founded in Jerusalem in 1892, the National Library of Israel (NLI) holds the collective memory of Israelis of all backgrounds and faiths and the Jewish people worldwide.
 While continuing to serve as Israel's preeminent research library, over the past decade NLI has embarked upon an ambitious journey of renewal to encourage diverse audiences in Israel and around the globe to engage with its treasures in new and meaningful ways.
 This transformative renewal is taking place through a range of innovative educational, cultural, and digital initiatives, as well as through the construction of a new landmark campus, on schedule to open its doors in 2023.